webplatform/docs/concepts/mobile_web/highdpi/index.md

 I ran some tests which generated 1x and 2x image fragments with JPEG quality at 90, 50 and 20.
 Here is [/static/demos/high-dpi/process_images.sh shell script] I used (employing [http://www.imagemagick.org/script/index.php ImageMagick]) to generate them:

+==IMAGES GO HERE==
- [/static/demos/high-dpi/tile1.jpg [[Image:600xNxtile1.jpg.pagespeed.ic.XYZa-mbny5.jpg]]] [/static/demos/high-dpi/tile2.jpg [[Image:600xNxtile2.jpg.pagespeed.ic.3oUi7Ez_vr.jpg]]] [/static/demos/high-dpi/tile3.jpg [[Image:600xNxtile3.jpg.pagespeed.ic.H8BbDYbc20.jpg]]] Samples of images at different compressions and pixel densities.
+Samples of images at different compressions and pixel densities.

 From this small, unscientific sampling, it seems that compressing large images provides a good quality-to-size tradeoff.
 For my eye, heavily compressed 2x imagery actually looks better than uncompressed 1x pictures.